(Updated July 6, 2018)

 Stan Wilcox was named FSU’s 11th full-time Director of Athletics in August of 2013 and promoted to Vice President in July of 2016.
-In his four years on the job the Seminoles won the school’s third football National Championship in 2013 and the University’s first-ever soccer National Championship in 2014.
-Also, the athletic department has recorded three top 15 finishes in the Learfield Sports Athletic Director’s Cup fielding fewer sports than almost any other school in the top 25 of the standings.
+In his five years on the job the Seminoles won the school’s third football National Championship in 2013, the University’s first-ever soccer National Championship in 2014 and the school’s first-ever NCAA title in softball this past spring.
+Also, the athletic department has recorded four top 15 finishes in the Learfield Sports Athletic Director’s Cup, including a top 10 finish this past year despite fielding fewer sports than almost any other school in the top 25 of the standings.

 Wilcox has been at the helm during a span that is one of the most successful in the history of Seminole athletics.
-FSU has claimed 13 ACC Coach of the Year honors in the last three years and won 19 conference titles.
-During Wilcox’s tenure, there have been 23 ACC Player of the Year honors awarded to Seminoles and FSU student-athletes have received more than 200 All-America honors.
-Add to that a Heisman Trophy winner and 17 CoSIDA Academic All-Americans and the arc of the program under his direction is apparent.
+FSU has claimed 17 ACC Coach of the Year honors in the last four years and won 24 conference titles.
+During Wilcox’s tenure there have been 30 ACC Player of the Year honors awarded to Seminoles and FSU student-athletes have received more than 200 All-America first-team honors.
+Add to that a Heisman Trophy winner and 17 CoSIDA Academic All-Americans.
+In 2017-18 one of Wilcox’s major goals was achieved as the student-athlete population posted a cumulative 3.0 GPA for the year.
+The arc of the program under his direction is apparent with unprecedented success in the classroom combined with a top 10 overall athletic program.

 Wilcox came to Florida State from Duke where he served as Senior Deputy Director of Athletics from 2008-2013.
 During his time at Duke, Wilcox’s duties included managing the day-to-day operation of the department and oversight of the football program.
 Other oversight responsibilities included Human Resources, Contracts, Legal Affairs, Athletics Training, Strength and Conditioning, Equipment, Campus Recreation, Physical Education, Marketing and Promotions, Ticketing, Digital Media, Sports Information and Video Operations.
 In addition, Wilcox was responsible for coordinating football scheduling.